Major or intended major:

 4. The expectation is that minimally 6-8 pieces of art will be displayed.
 Depending on the size, we can accommodate anywhere from 12-24 pieces of work.
 Approximate how many pieces of art work you are proposing along with width and height dimensions.

 5. Is this a project that is already completed?
 Yes or No

-6. Please provide a proposed itemized budget.
-This budget should include expenses for materials and supplies needed to accomplish this event.
-Should you be selected, the Chapel reserves the right to amend the budget as we see fit:
+Please provide a proposed itemized budget.
+This should include expenses for materials and supplies necessary to complete the event.
+The submitted budget should not exceed $3,000.
+The Chapel reserves the right to amend the budget.